ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/quickstart.rst

     mavproxy.py --master=udp:127.0.0.1:14550
     mavproxy.py --master=tcp:0.0.0.0:14550

-If connecting to a remote IP address, the udpout or tcpout arguments should be used:
+If connecting to a remote IP address that distributes telemetry, the udpout or tcpout arguments should be used:

 .. code:: bash